ParjanAmeen/FaceRecognitionProject/README.md

 pip install face_recognition,
 pip install opencv-python

 5. Place the images you want to match in the ImageBasic folder.
 Name the image appropriately to match the person's name or any unique identifier.
+You will have to change lines 6 and 8 to the correct file image names.

 6. Execute the program by running the following command in the terminal or command prompt: python Basics.py